splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

    :width: 99%
    :alt: This image shows the plot options for the plot line.

 To add or edit the alert message, recipients, or rule name, use the :guilabel:`Edit` button on the Alert Rules tab.
-The rule name you add on the Activate tab is displayed on the Alert Rules tab as shown below.
-The rule name is also shown as the alert condition on the Alerts page and in alert notifications.
+The rule name you add on the :strong:`Activate` tab is displayed on the :strong:`Alert Rules` tab.
+The rule name is also shown as the alert condition on the :strong:`Alerts` page and in alert notifications.

-For example, this rule name in the Activate tab:
+For example, this rule name on the :strong:`Activate` tab

 .. image:: /_images/images-detectors-alerts/v2-detectors/name=condition.png
    :width: 65%
    :alt: This image shows the rule name in the Activate tab.

-looks like this on the Alert Rules tab:
+looks like this on the :strong:`Alert Rules` tab:

 .. image:: /_images/images-detectors-alerts/v2-detectors/name=condition2.png
    :width: 45%
-   :alt: This image shows another example of the rule name in the Activate tab.
+   :alt: This image shows another example of the rule name in the Alert Rules tab.

-For more information about editing detector options in the Alert Rules tab, see :ref:`alert-message`, :ref:`alert-recipients`, and :ref:`activate-detector`.
+For more information about editing detector options in the :strong:`Alert Rules` tab, see :ref:`alert-message`, :ref:`alert-recipients`, and :ref:`activate-detector`.

 .. _name-detector: